 Worship ends with the “collect” or special prayer for the day, which links up to some element of the life and death of Jesus or, occasionally, an important figure like the apostle John.

-Children will be dismissed immediately following the prayer to a Sunday School class or Children's Church (except on the 1st Sunday of every month which is Family Sunday).
+Children will be dismissed immediately following the prayer to a Sunday School class or Children's Church.

 Three scripture readings follow the prayer and consist of readings from the Old Testament, a letter and one of the gospels.